AUAC-Technologies/AUAC-Core-Flight/README.md

 ### Project Goal:
 The AUAC system is designed to be a dynamic personal storage system which can accompany an individual wherever they go.
 The goal of this project is to design a UAV which can aid and assist in the transportation of personal items such as phones,keys and minimal tier items.
 This project is aimed to be a proof of concept which is not meant to progress past the design stage.
 [Detailed Description](https://github.com/nyameaama/Autonomous-UAV/blob/master/docs/description.md)

+## Control
+The AUAC drone runs a closed-loop feedback system.
+The control system looks at the current output and alters it to the desired condition with the control action in the system based on the output of the drone.
+The feedback system consists of 4 PID controllers for control of pitch, yaw and roll.
+For more information on tuning.
+[Link]()

 ### Project Hardware RoadMap:

 Across all releases there would be iterative UAV body design to allow for higher load capacity.